wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-25_DNAC_PythonRequests_Part2.md

                              'scoreCategory': 'SCORE_TYPE','value': 'POOR'},

 ```
+You will notice that there is quite a complex JSON response but let's analyse it a bit first.
+You see we have 66 client devices in total.
+From these 66 total devices, there are 2 wired devices and 64 wireless devices (although we don't see that in the above snippet, I truncated it to save some space).
+Per device we see the value for different qualities such as POOR, FAIR etc....
+This is the base structure of the JSON response.

-So we'll need to do some parsing to extract the data we are interested in.
+Hence, we'll need to do some parsing to extract the data we are interested in.

 Here's what we do:

-- We store the `ScoreDetails` in a list called `scores`
+* We store the `ScoreDetails` in a list called `scores`

-- We define two dictionaries, one for the wired devices and one for the wireless devices.
+* We define two dictionaries, one for the wired devices and one for the wireless devices.
 We will populate those dictionaries later on.

-- We iterate over the `scores` list and we look at the `value` of the `scoreCategory` key.
+* We iterate over the `scores` list and we look at the `value` of the `scoreCategory` key.
 This contains essentially whether the score is related to a wired device or a wireless device.

-- Next, per category (wired or wireless) we will store `ScoreList` (which is an array) values in a list.
+* Next, per category (wired or wireless) we will store `ScoreList` (which is an array) values in a list.
 As you can see, also the `ScoreList` has a `scoreCategory` itself.
 Now these scoreCategories are poor, fair, ....
 So we can now see

-- We can then loop over the values and for each value (good, fair...) we add a key to the wired or wireless dictionary with the value (poor, fair...) and the clientCount as the corresponding value
+* We can then loop over the values and for each value (GOOD, FAIR...) we add a key to the wired or wireless dictionary with the value (poor, fair...) and the clientCount as the corresponding value

 The above might be a bit confusing I admit, but essentially all the above is done to get the following dictionary: